bit-docs/bit-docs/README.md

 	},
 ```

 Under the hood, bit-docs uses `npm` to install the `dependencies` defined under the `bit-docs` configuration in `package.json`.
-However, instead of installing packages into your project's top-level `node_modules`, bit-docs uses npm to install plugin packages to it's own directory:
+However, instead of installing packages into your project's top-level `node_modules`, bit-docs utilizes npm to install plugin packages to it's own directory:

 ```
 ./your-project/node_modules/bit-docs/lib/configure/node_modules